-  Other cost to consider is the time it takes to find a full time CMO.
+Another cost to consider is the time it takes to find a full-time CMO.
 A prolonged search to find the "perfect fit" could prove to be fatal.
 The market does not wait.
 Your SaaS Company will likely also develop different CMO needs as it grows.
-It often turns out to be difficult to find the right fit for the evolving needs.
+It often turns out to be difficult to find the right fit for evolving needs.

 Benefits of Interim CMO's